Privacy Notice

 • Lawful Basis: A lawful basis is the legal reason or legal grounds relied upon for the processing of an individual’s personal data.
 There are six lawful bases to choose from: consent, contract, legal obligation, legitimate interest, public task, and vital interests.

-• Personal Data: Personal data is information about who you are, where you live, what you do, and much more.
-It is all information that identifies you as a data subject.
+• Personal Data: Personal data is information about who you are, where you live, what you do, and more.
+It is all information that identifies you as a Data Subject.

 • Privacy and Electronic Communications Regulations 2003 (PECR): PECR sits alongside the DPA 2018 and the UK GDPR.
 This legislation gives people specific privacy rights in relation to electronic communications, and electronic processing of their personal data.

-• Processing: Processing means taking any action with someone’s personal data, including storing that data, and archiving personal data.
+• Processing: Processing means taking any action with someone’s personal data, including processing the data for a specific purpose, storing the data, and archiving the personal data.

-2.2 We also acknowledge any additional responsibilities requested by the industry regulator in the UK, the Information Commissioner’s Office (ICO).
+2.2 We also acknowledge any additional responsibilities requested by the UK’s independent body set up to uphold information rights, the Information Commissioner’s Office (ICO).

-2.3 The DPA 2018 and UK GDPR have a material scope covering personal data that is processed either electronically or is processed as part of a physical paper filing system.
+2.4 The DPA (2018), DUAA, and UK GDPR have a material scope covering personal data that is processed either electronically or is processed as part of a physical filing system.
+For example, any personal data that may be uploaded to a computer/electronic device or stored in a structured paper filing system.

-2.4 CSRB Limited will adhere to the seven UK GDPR data processing principles when handling personal data:
+2.5 CSRB Limited will adhere to the UK GDPR data processing principles when handling personal data.
+They are:

-2.5 All associates of CSRB Limited who interact with clients and data subjects are responsible for ensuring that this privacy notice is drawn to their attention, at the earliest available opportunity.
+2.6 All associates and employees of CSRB Limited who interact with data subjects are responsible for ensuring that this privacy notice is drawn to the data subject’s attention, at the earliest available opportunity.

-3.1 CSRB Limited is a private limited company, based in England, under company registration number 10647502, complying with the laws of England and Wales.
+3.1 CSRB Limited is a private limited company, based in England, under company registration number 10647502, complying with the laws of England and Wales, paying further reference to the Companies Act (2006).

 3.2 CSRB Limited is registered with the ICO under registration number ZA549552.

-3.3 CSRB Limited acts as a data controller and data processor.
-We are responsible for the personal data that we process (on behalf of the data subject), and have our own measures for ensuring compliance with the UK data controller regulations (personal data we own).
+3.3 CSRB Limited acts as a Data Processor and Data Controller.
+We are responsible for the personal data that we process (on behalf of the Data Subject), and have our own measures for ensuring compliance with the UK data controller regulations (personal data we are responsible for).

-3.4 CSRB Limited provides certified and professional data protection, GDPR, and privacy support services to organisations in the United Kingdom.
-CSRB Limited also determines the scope of the personal data processing, the categories of personal data we process, and for what specified purpose.
+3.4 CSRB Limited also determines the scope of the personal data processing, what personal data we process, and for what purpose.

-3.6 CSRB Limited has voluntarily decided to appoint a Data Protection Officer (DPO).
+3.6 CSRB Limited has a duty of care acting as a Data Controller to appoint a Data Protection Officer (DPO).
 We have a legal obligation to notify the ICO of their name and contact details.
-Our appointed Data Protection Officer (DPO) is Chris Burn of CSRB Limited.
-The DPO can be contacted by telephone on 0117 325 0830 or via email at dpo@csrb.co.uk.
+Our appointed Data Protection Officer (DPO) is CSRB Limited.
+They can be contacted via email at [email protected].

 • Contract – the processing is necessary for CSRB Limited to fulfil the obligations of an agreement or contract for the provision of our personal data protection services;

-3.9 CSRB Limited undertakes additional online security and information governance activities each year, in order to ensure maximum security of personal data processing for our clients and data subjects.
+3.11 CSRB Limited undertakes additional online security and information governance activities each year, in order to ensure maximum security of personal data processing for our clients and Data Subjects.
 Additionally, we are awarded with the Cyber Essentials certification each year.
-This standard demonstrates that our ICT systems, at the time of testing, are satisfactory against commodity level cyber-attack.
+This standard demonstrates that our ICT systems, at the time of testing, are satisfactory against commodity level cyberattack.
 Our certificate can be viewed here.
 Our certification body is Indelible Data.

 • Right of access – you have the right to know what personal data we have on record and request a copy;